 The Performing Arts Centre comprises:

-- two Drama teaching areas, one of which will be used for Dance classes in 2014
+- two Drama teaching areas, one of which is suitable for dance

 - a lecture theatre with seating for 192 people